regulaforensics/React-Native-DocumentReader/README.md

 4. You are using the latest release version of the SDK.
 5. You placed the  `license` into the correct folder as described here [How to build demo application](#how-to-build-demo-application) (`DocumentReader/android/app/src/main/assets`  or  `DocumentReader/iOS`  folder).
 6. You placed the  `db.dat`  into the correct folder as described here [How to build demo application](#how-to-build-demo-application) (`DocumentReader/app/src/main/assets`  or  `DocumentReader/iOS`  folder).

+## Documentation
+You can find documentation on API [here](https://docs.regulaforensics.com/react-native).

 ## npm packages
 You can find all available packages for React-Native [here](https://www.npmjs.com/~regula).